 - Break the crust after 4 minutes

-- Skim off floating particles without stirring up sunken coffee
+- Skim off floating particles without stirring up the sunken coffee

-- Capturing impressions - why do I recognize the coffee?
+- Record impressions - why do I recognize this coffee?

-- Cleaning: Pour coffee grounds through a fine sieve instead of down the drain, and enjoy the rest.
+- Clean up: Do not put coffee grounds down the drain; pour them through a fine sieve and enjoy the rest.
 Use coffee grounds as fertilizer for plants.

 The individual cupping steps explained in detail